-Stomach Pain and Diarrhea: Common Causes, Warning Signs, and What to Do
+Stomach Pain and Diarrhea: What Usually Causes It and What to Watch For

 Stomach pain and diarrhea are a very common symptom combination.
 In many cases, the cause is short-term and improves on its own, such as a stomach virus, food poisoning, or mild digestive irritation.
 But sometimes these symptoms can point to dehydration, bacterial infection, inflammatory bowel disease, or another condition that needs medical care.